Caple: Lost Ballparks and Old Landmarks

 Sure, it's always fun to check out baseball's newest ballparks.
 But anyone can go to the stadiums that are there.
 Sometimes it's even more rewarding to visit what remains of the ballparks that aren't there anymore or are hidden off the beaten path.
 Here are 10 "lost" baseball sites and other old landmarks worth exploring.

 1. Durham Athletic Park, Durham, N.C.

-The Durham Bulls moved to a stadium on the other side of town, but if you squint, you can practically see Crash and Nuke at the old DAP, where the greatest sports movie, "Bull Durham," was filmed.
+The Durham Bulls moved to a stadium on the other side of town, but if you squint, you can practically see Crash and Nuke at the old DAP, where the greatest sports movie of all was filmed.

-The DAP has seen better days, but we can always count on memories of players gathering on the mound to discuss the finer points of the game ("Candlesticks always make a nice gift," for example).
+The DAP has seen better days, but there are plans to renovate the park for college ball in the near future.
+So it might not be long before players are again gathering on the mound to discuss the finer points of the game ("Candlesticks always make a nice gift").

-Pittsburgh's current home field, PNC Park, is the best stadium in baseball, but you still can catch a glimpse of old Forbes Field, the Pirates' home from 1909 to 1970.
+Pittsburgh's new ballpark is the best stadium in baseball, but you can still catch a glimpse of old Forbes Field, the Pirates' home from 1909 to 1970.

 Now surrounded by the University of Pittsburgh campus, the right- and center-field walls are still standing, along with the 436- and 457-foot distances painted on the bricks.
 The spot where Bill Mazeroski's 1960 World Series-winning home run landed in 1960 is marked by a plaque, and home plate is near its original location inside Pitt's Posvar Hall.

 3. Wahconah Park, Pittsfield, Mass.